dawickizer/qwicki/README.md

 7. Run `npm install`
 8. Navigate back to the root directory of this project (`cd ..`)
 9. Run `docker-compose up --build`
 10. Navigate to `localhost:4200` in your browser (Chrome for example).
-See the basic starter game.
+Navigate through the tabs and see the Phaser, Babylon, Express API, and Socket.io integrations.
 11. Run `docker-compose down` to stop the app from being served.

 Endpoints